numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 Many datatype specific functions are defined within a C structure called :c:type:`PyArray_ArrFuncs`, which is part of each ``dtype`` instance and has a similarity to Pythons ``PyNumberMethods``.
-For user defined datatypes this structure is defined by the user, making ABI compatible changes changes impossible.
+For user defined datatypes this structure is exposed to the user, making ABI compatible changes changes impossible.
-This structure holds important information such as how to copy, cast, and provides functions, such as comparing elements, converting to bool, or sorting.
+This structure holds important information such as how to copy, cast, and provides space for pointers to functions, such as comparing elements, converting to bool, or sorting.
 Since some of these functions are vectorized operations, operating on more than one element, they fit the model of ufuncs and do not need to be defined on the datatype in the future.